unrealwork/atsd-use-cases/Chart_of_the_Day/Seattle_Complaints/README.md

-What Do Seattlites Have to Complain About?
+What Do Seattelites Have to Complain About?
 ===

 ![](Images/SEA_COM1.png)